Alessandro Vogt

-Alessandro Vogt (born 3 February 2005) is a Swiss professional footballer who plays as a striker for the Swiss Super League club St. Gallen.
+Alessandro Vogt (born 3 February 2005) is a Swiss professional footballer who plays as a striker for club 1.
+FC Heidenheim, on loan from TSG Hoffenheim.

-Playing career
+Club career

-Vogt is a product of the youth academies of the Swiss clubs Wohlen, Baden and Aarau.
-He returned to Wohlen in 2021 in the Swiss 1.
+Vogt is a product of the youth academies of the Swiss clubs FC Wohlen, FC Baden and Aarau.
+He returned to FC Wohlen in 2021 in the Swiss 1.
 Liga and signed his first professional contract with them on 18 July 2022 and was promoted to their senior team.
 He transferred to St. Gallen's reserves in 2023.
 For the 2024–25 season he scored 13 goals in 25 games with St. Gallen U21, and made 2 appearances with the senior team in the Swiss Super League.
 On 22 July 2025 he was formally promoted to St. Gallen's senior team and signed a professional contract until 2029.

+On 9 March 2026, it was announced that Vogt will be transferring to TSG Hoffenheim in the summer.
+On 31 August 2026, he was loaned to 1.
+FC Heidenheim in the 2.
+Bundesliga, for the 2026–27 season.

 International career

 Vogt was born in Switzerland to a Swiss father and Italian mother, and holds dual Swiss and Italian citizenship.
 He was called up to the Switzerland U21s for a set of friendlies in September 2025.